Vision Transformers with Self-Distilled Registers: Implementation Details for Quantitative Evaluation

 We follow SCLIP and NACLIP in the setup for the open-vocabulary semantic segmentation evaluation.
 For fairness, we utilize the same parameters for all models.
 We resize input images such that the shorter side is scaled to a specific resolution, while maintaining the original aspect ratio for the longer side.
 Additionally, we set fixed crop sizes and strides during evaluation.
 All evaluation parameters are summarized in Table~\ref{tab:resize}, while all other settings follow their default configurations.

-\subsection{Implementation details of linear probe based evalution.}
+\subsection{Implementation Details of Linear Probe Based Evalution.}

-Our linear probe evaluation follows prior work (Vision Transformers Need Registers, Denoising Vision Transformers), where a linear layer is trained as a decoding head to predict pixel-wise segmentation or depth logits.
+Our linear probe evaluation follows prior works (Vision Transformers Need Registers, Denoising Vision Transformers), where a linear layer is trained as a decoding head to predict pixel-wise segmentation or depth logits.

 \textbf{Semantic Segmentation.} We extract the final output features from the frozen backbone and, if applicable, pass them through the denoiser (for the DVT baseline).
 A single learnable linear layer is then trained to predict the segmentation logits.
 For CLIP-based models, both training and testing images are resized to (448, 448), while for DINOv2, the images are resized to (518, 518).